ryuumx/serverless-datalake-on-aws/lab3/README.md

     This is the name of the kernel Jupyter will use to execute code blocks in this notebook

-**Follow the instructions on the notebook**
+## 4. Follow the instructions on the notebook**

+The SageMaker notebook takes you through how to load, transform and write output data using Glue APIs and DynamicFrames.
-	  - Read and understand the instructions, they explain important Glue concepts
+Read and understand the instructions as they explain important Glue concepts.

 ## Validate - Transformed / Processed data has arrived in S3